top of page

 Little Lamb God bless thee.

-The poet questions to the lamb about its creator.
+The poet questions the lamb about its creator.
 To maintain the rhythm of the poem he asks it twice.
-He then asks a series of questions which ends up to answer the creator such as, who gave life to it?
+He then asks a series of questions which ends up answering the creator such as, who gave life to it?
 Who fed it?
 Who decided its lifestyle to be near a stream and mead?
 Who gave it the best clothing ever?
-(Soft, cozy, bright white wool) Who gave such a tender voice that has an ability to rejoice all over the valley?
+(Soft, cozy, bright white wool) Who gave such a tender voice that has the ability to rejoice all over the valley?
 He then repeats the same as first to keep up the rhythm.

 Recent Posts